technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Whiteboard design session/WDS student guide - SAP_plus_extend_and_innovate.md

 1. How would you improve personalized marketing for Contoso customers?

-2. Which Azure services would allow you to enhance personalize marketing experience for Contoso customers?
+2. Which Azure services would allow you to enhance personalized marketing experience for Contoso customers?

 **Prepare**